cs1302uga/cs1302-urgency-queue/README.md

 Implementors are free to implement additional methods in addition to the ones defined by the interface.
-However, they should not assume that users (e.g., graders) will use these additional methods (even if declared with `public` visibility), since they are not defined in the interface.
+However, they should not assume that users (e.g., graders) will use these additional methods (even if declared with `public` visibility) since they are not defined in the interface.
 These additional methods may help avoid redundancy and promote code reuse within an implementation.

 Based on discussions with past students, we have prepared a